genesys-neu/IARPA-IQ-Docker/README.md

 ~~~

 ### Troubleshooting
-If the image does not load, you can try
+If the container comes in a .tar.gz format, you can try
 ~~~
 sudo cat iarpa-iq-api.tar.gz | sudo docker import - iarpa-iq-api
 ~~~
+to load the container.
+If you are using a NVIDIA GPU, you can access the installation guide for their container toolkit [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) in order for the Docker to detect your NVIDIA GPU.

 [Back to Contents](#contents)